 A Deeply Satisfying Bass Sound

-Designed as they are with a neutral frequency response range and a form factor that breathes, studio reference headphones aren't a regular point of conversation with competitive gamers, but the K702 will make some gaming enthusiasts rethink their biases.
+Designed as they are with a neutral frequency response range and a breathable form factor, studio reference headphones aren't a regular point of conversation among competitive gamers, but the K702 will make some gaming enthusiasts rethink their biases.

 And the sense of neutrality at work here means that you can get natural sound performance and better directional audio in everything from sports games to shooters to roleplaying games.
 Dialogue in particular comes across great, and the lack of over-emphasis in the mid-range ensures that the bass also offers some of the best sound quality you'll find anywhere.